sarahamer13/reading-notes/Reading1-201.md

 -  The attribute gives information about what is an element

-*Describe the Anatomy of an HTMl element*
+*Describe the Anatomy of an HTML element*

 - Opening tag: This consists of the name of the element and it's wrapped in opening and closing angle brackets.
 This opening tag marks where the element begin.

 - Content: This is the content of the element.

 - Closing tag: This is the same as the opening tag, except that it includes a forward slash before the element name.